nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 ## Exiting the interpreter

-Before you continue to read try to think of what your approach of exiting this interactive python session would be.
+Before you continue to read, try to think of what your approach of exiting this interactive python session would be.

 You've already learned, that you can exit your shell with the `exit` command.
 An interactive python session is essentially just another shell so lets try using `exit`: